 Launching the Appliance

-To get started, visit the Google Cloud Launcher site by clicking here.
+To get started, visit the GCP Marketplace site by clicking here.
 In the search bar that appears, enter OpenVPN Access Server and click the resulting solution that appears.

 To launch the instance, click the Launch on Compute Engine button, as follows:

 Instance Launch Options: